textpattern/textpattern-toolbelt/README.md

 ### Step 19: Set version numbers for next version

-Edit the following files to bump version number to next release.
+Edit the following files to bump version number to next intended release.
 Ensure they have `-dev` suffix.
 If this release is a beta or release candidate, it's okay to revert the version number to the same `x.y.z-dev` it was before.

 * `/textpattern/index.php`
 * `/textpattern/textpattern.js`
 * `package.json`

-### Step 20: Set 'dev' and commit next version
+### Step 20: Set `dev` and commit next version

 Set `$txp_is_dev` to `true` if it was previously `false`.
-Commit regardless to ensure version change is applied, using a suitable commit message such as 'Back to dev'.
+Commit regardless to ensure version change is applied, using a suitable commit message of the format 'Back to dev'.

 ### Step 21: Merge release back into dev